Done some Christmas shopping yet? How about some new Christmas decorations this Christmas season?

 Large Figures Of Baby Jesus (Maxtura)

-Large figures of baby Jesus in a cradle, also known as ‘maxtura’ in Maltese, are normally displayed in windows and balconies for walkers by to see or in various spaces indoors.
+Large figures of baby Jesus in a cradle, also known as ‘maxtura’ in Maltese, are normally displayed in windows and balconies for walkers to see or in various spaces indoors.

 They are most often decorated by ‘gulbiena’ and sometimes also decorated with candles, coloured lights and a warm coloured star on top of the statue.